Singleton T. Jones: Personal life

 On November 29, 1846, Jones married Mary J. Talbot, or Talbert, of Allegheny, Pennsylvania.
 Her parents were Edward and Jane Talbert.
 Their children were George Galbreth, Chester Stevens, Ann Catherine, David Eddie, Elizabeth Jane, Mary Ann, Singleton Thomas, William Haywodd Bishop, Alice Williamson, Joll Robinson, Jennie Catherine, and Edward Derussa William Jones.
 Both Jennie and Edward graduated from Livingstone College.
 His son, Edward D. W. Jones (1871–1935) was a bishop of the John Wesley AMEZ Church.
-In addition to serving as clergy, he was also editor of Comprehensive Catechism.
+In addition to serving as clergy, Edward was also editor of Comprehensive Catechism.

 Jones was an accomplished organist.
-He died at 1019 19th Street N.W. in Washington, D.C. on April 18, 1891.
+He died at 1019 19th Street N.W. in Washington, D.C., on April 18, 1891.
 He was still in active service at the time of his death.
 His funeral was held at the John Wesley Church, now the National Church of Zion Methodism.
-His wife, Mary J. Jones died in Washington, D.C. on July 14, 1895.
+His wife, Mary J. Jones, died in Washington, D.C., on July 14, 1895.
 She was said to have been a prominent member of the church.